Chinghis/amortisation-service/README.md

+Run 'AmortisationServiceApplication' to start the service (May have to change port in application.properties if 8102 is already in use)

 Running the project should automatically set up the amortisation.db file Use this amortisation.db as a data source from file in SQLite